Anti-Hungarian sentiment: Commemoration of controversial historical figures

-are rarely detailed, and when mentioned, they are usually attributed to the chaos of war rather than deliberate ethnic violence.
-By contrast, Hungarian and international scholars often describe these events as organized attacks or pogroms, estimating at least 7500-8000 Hungarian civilian victims.
-The same can be said about the Romanian writings about Axente Sever the deaths of 800 Hungarian civilians in Aiud (Nagyenyed), when his troops entered the town on 8 January 1849, are not mentioned.

-Although the cult of the Romanian historical figures listed above causes the Hungarian minority to continue to suffer historical pain, Romanian memory politics takes no account of this.

-Books, articles school textbooks that appear in the Romanian language present Horea, Cloșca, Crișan, Avram Iancu, and Axente Sever as great national heroes without mentioning the deeds for which the Hungarians accuse them.

-When, on rare occasions, Romanian historians (such as Marius Diaconescu) attempt to point out that Romanians also committed massacres in 1848–1849, they come under fierce attack from their colleagues who support the continued concealment, from the Romanian public opinion, of historical truth.

-In January 2024, a docudrama with the title Avram Iancu against the Empire was presented in the cinemas to the Romanian public.
-This film presents him as usual: the lonely hero, who fights against the Hungarians presented negatively, and who was betrayed by the Habsburgs too, without mentioning anything about the massacres in Abrud, Aiud, Zlatna, etc.

-In addition to these, there are numerous statues and monuments dedicated to the controversial historical figures mentioned above in Transylvanian cities like the statues of Avram Iancu from Cluj-Napoca, Turda, Târgu Mureș, Horea, Cloșca, and Crișan from Cluj-Napoca, Alba Iulia (Gyulafehérvár), Turda (Torda), or Axente Sever in the village which bears his name.
+There are numerous statues and monuments dedicated to the controversial historical figures mentioned above in Transylvanian cities like the statues of Avram Iancu from Cluj-Napoca, Turda, Târgu Mureș, Horea, Cloșca, and Crișan from Cluj-Napoca, Alba Iulia (Gyulafehérvár), Turda (Torda), or Axente Sever in the village which bears his name.

 In addition, a bunch of localities, schools, institutions, and airports are named of Avram Iancu (Avram Iancu (disambiguation); the leaders of the 1784 peasants revolt (Horea, Alba, Horia, Constanța, Cloșca, Satu Mare, Crișan, Tulcea, Crișan, Satu Mare); or Axente Sever (Axente Sever, Sibiu, "Axente Sever" Middle School from Aiud, "Axente Sever" Theoretical High School from Mediaș (Meggyes)) bear their names.